Prior Approval Request (PAR) Process

 - Creator’s phone number

 A background check is required by institutional policy for newly appointed faculty.
-For this purpose, you will receive an email with instructions for accessing the Background Check Administration (BCA) system to provide the necessary information for conducting the background check.
+For this purpose, the faculty hire will receive an email with instructions for accessing the Background Check Administration (BCA) system to provide the necessary information for conducting the background check.

 Creating a New Electronic PAR Document